Thomas Charles Morgan

-Sir Thomas Charles Morgan (1783 – 28 August 1843) was an English physician and writer with an interest in philosophical and miscellaneous subject matter.
+Sir Thomas Charles Morgan (1783 – 28 August 1843) was a British physician and writer with an interest in philosophical and miscellaneous subject matter.
 His wife was the novelist Lady Morgan.

-Biography
+Early life

 Morgan was born in Charlotte Street, Bloomsbury, a son of one John Morgan, and was raised in Smithfield, London.
 As a young man, he was given an annual income of £300.
 He studied at Eton and Cambridge and graduated from Peterhouse in 1809.
 He established a medical practice in London where the focus of his work was the study of cowpox and smallpox.
 He was a friend and supporter of Edward Jenner.
 He was accepted to the Royal College of Physicians of London in 1810.
-He married a Miss Hammond but she died in childbirth in 1810.
-Their daughter, Anne Hammond Morgan, survived.

-With his daughter, he moved to Ireland after his wife's death where he took a post as physician to John Hamilton, 1st Marquess of Abercorn.
-Abercorn's wife, the Marchioness Lady Anne Jane Gore, engineered an introduction to the Irish novelist Sydney Owenson (1776–1859) who had become famous for The Wild Irish Girl (1806).
-She was several years his senior.

-He was knighted in Ireland in 1811 and in January 1812 he married Miss Owenson, who would henceforth be known as Lady Morgan.

-Of his knighthood, Lady Morgan's biographer wrote: After their marriage the couple lived in Barons Court, the Abercorn seat, before eventually moving to Dublin.